CMU-Senate/bylaws/bylaws.md

         a.
 Legislation which has already been approved by a committee of Student Senate may be voted on by Student Senate at the regular meeting where it is initially presented to Student Senate.
         #.
 Legislation which has not passed through a Student Senate standing committee may not be voted on during the Student Senate meeting in which it is introduced unless a motion to vote immediately upon the legislation carries by a two-thirds (2/3) supermajority vote.
         #.
 All proposed legislation shall be presented in writing and, if desired by a voting member of Student Senate, shall be read aloud before it is discussed.
 The same shall hold for all motions and amendments pertaining to that legislation.
         #.
-In the case of a Presidential veto of legislation passed by Student Senate, the Chair of Student Senate must read the veto at the first regular Student Senate meeting following the Student Body President’s announcement of the veto.
+In the case of a Presidential veto of legislation passed by Student Senate, the Chair of Student Senate must read the veto at the first regular Student Senate meeting following the Student Body President's announcement of the veto.
     #.
 Voting
         a.
 There shall be four (4) distinct voting methods used by Student Senate.
 They are listed below in order of greatest precedence to lowest precedence:
             (i)  Secret ballot